edward70/first-year-workshop/README.md

 3. Inside that database, create a collection.
 4. Give the database the name “recipe-database” and the collection the name “recipes”
 5. Copy a connection string from MongoDB Atlas.
-You can find it under the “Connect Instructions” button of MongoDB Atlas The connection string should look like (don't copy this one):
+You can find it under the “Connect Instructions” button of MongoDB Atlas
+6. The connection string should look like (don't copy this one):
 ```
-MONGODB_URI= "mongodb+srv://USERNAME:PASSWORD@cluster0.7cpxz.mongodb.net?retryWrites=true&w=majority"
+MONGODB_URI="mongodb+srv://USERNAME:PASSWORD@cluster0.7cpxz.mongodb.net?retryWrites=true&w=majority"
 ```
-6. Create a new file called .env.local in the top level directory of this project and paste the connection string
+7. Create a new file called .env.local in the top level directory of this project and paste the connection string
-7. Remember to change USERNAME and PASSWORD to your actual MongoDB username and password
+8. Remember to change USERNAME and PASSWORD to your actual MongoDB username and password

 Then, run the development server: